Evolving Franciscan Studies

-This apparent conflict between natural observation of world and recieved faith and traditions has been going on for centuries, often with defensive responses on the part of Catholic, Protestant and Orthodox churches, trying to reject scientific theory and developments that did not or do not fit in with recieved views of the bible or developed doctrine.
+This apparent conflict between natural observation of world and recieved faith and traditions has been going on for centuries, often with defensive responses on the part of Catholic, Protestant and Orthodox churches, trying to challenge scientific theory and developments that did not or do not fit in with recieved views of the bible or developed doctrine.

 On the other hand we also have a tendency of science today trying to view the world on purely naturalist and rational grounds that tries to leave anything relating to divinity out of the picture altogether or religate relgion to the ethical and moral spheres of life.

 Such a conflict and segregation of science and religious belief to separate spheres of life and knowledge is uneccessary and we can and should seek legimate ways to review the bible texts and religious traditions in a way that reduces any potential conflict

 It helps to see biblical and religious texts in their historical context and not trying to pretend they are infallible in matters of science and that we can have some unchanging view of God and the world that they had.
 We have also to see science research and natural discovery in a divinely unified way, that embraces the world as we are coming to know it and still retain faith in a purpose of life from the multitude of areas knowledge and revelation.